shivannis/xandr-docs-public/xandr-docs/articles/invest/availability-of-reporting-data.md

 ---
-title : Microsoft Invest - Availability of Reporting Data description : This article describes the availability of reporting data, noting that it is typically accessible in the UI and API within two hours following the conclusion of a specific hour. ms.date: 10/28/2023
+title: Microsoft Invest - Availability of Reporting Data
+description: This article describes the availability of reporting data, noting that it is typically accessible in the UI and API within two hours following the conclusion of a specific hour. ms.date: 10/28/2023
 ---